 Clean, icy and intensely aromatic, with warm cinnamon spice cutting through bright, lemony sweetness.
 The texture is somewhere between a granita and a soft sorbet — light and slushy on the tongue.
-The perfect cooling palate-cleanser after a rich Bolivian meal.
+A perfect cooling palate-cleanser after a rich Bolivian meal.

 Steeping cinnamon in hot water extracts its aromatic oils, and a small amount of cornstarch interferes with ice-crystal growth so the sorbet freezes softer and smoother rather than into a solid block.
 Lemon's acidity balances the sweetness.
+The barrel is spun over salted ice — the salt drops the ice's melting point below 0°C, drawing heat out fast enough to freeze the syrup, which is scraped as it sets.

 Variations